After attempting many antenna designs to overcome the physical constraints of my back garden, it was time to try a trapped dipole.

 I specifically wanted to work 20 and 40 meters, so a dipole with a 14.100 MHz trap would be needed.

-Professional help was required for this project, I needed well-made traps for this antenna to work well.
+Professional help was required for this project, I needed well-made traps for this antenna to perform well.
 After a bit of research, a company called Spectrum Communication Limited was recommended as a great source of ideas, tips, and hardware.
+This turned out to be a great piece of advice.

-I gave Tony the owner a call to ask for some advice, it was immediately apparent that I had come to the right place.
-As well as some great advice, Tony also offered to make me the traps and even the entire antenna system if this was needed.
+I gave the owner a call, Tony, to ask for some help.
+It was immediately apparent that I had come to the right place.
+As well as some great advice, Tony offered to make me the traps and the entire antenna system.
+Spectrum Communication specialise in premium antenna design and manufacture along with many other ham related products.

-So on this page, I will talk about the antenna, how it was squeezed into my back garden and the overall performance of my new COTS (Commercial Off The Shelf) trapped dipole.
+On this page, I'll talk about the Spectrum Communication antenna, how it was squeezed into my back garden and the overall performance of my new COTS (Commercial Off The Shelf) trapped dipole.

 A trapped dipole is a dipole with blocking filters fitted at the operating wavelengths.
 For example, a 40 and 20 metre trapped dipole would have traps installed at the 20 metre points which would prevent the 14Mhz band, effectively shortening the antenna.
 Lower frequencies will pass the trap effectively making the antenna bigger.
 A great way to get maximum performance from one antenna over many bands.